 The Liverpool Courant, a bi-weekly paper with two small pages, lasted less than a year in 1712.

 It was eventually followed by Williamson’s Liverpool Advertiser, which was founded in 1756, and continued under two other guises until 1856, along with Gore’s General Liverpool Advertiser (1795-1876).

 The Liverpool Mercury was founded in 1811 as a weekly newspaper which covered national and international, as well as local news.
 It was followed in 1855 by the Liverpool Daily Post, a morning paper, which subsequently introduced an evening variant, the Liverpool Echo in 1879.
 The Daily Post and the Mercury merged in 1904.

 Theatre & Music

 The next theatre appeared nearby in Drury Lane in 1759.
 Once again, it is unclear precisely how long it lasted.
 It was followed by the Theatre Royal in Williamson Square in 1772.
-It has to be said that the wealthy were not particularly interested in this art form, and the Theatre Royal was ultimately converted into a cold storage warehouse.
+It has to be said that Liverpool’s wealthy were not particularly interested in this art form at the time, and the Theatre Royal was ultimately converted into a cold storage warehouse.

 In 1826, John Cooke bought a site in Roe Street for his circuses, plays, operas and concerts.
 It was known as Cooke’s Royal Amphitheatre of Arts.
 It was re-designed as a standard theatre in 1881, and called the Royal Court.